Vision Zero Communities Should Commit to Equity From the Start

 Invest Where Needs are Greatest

-Vision Zero is a data-driven approach, and as cities dig into the data, most find that a relatively small percentage of streets are the sites of the majority of deaths and serious injuries over a period of time.
+Most cities find that a relatively small percentage of streets are the sites of a disproportionate number of traffic deaths and serious injuries over a period of time.
 These streets are often labeled High Injury Networks and should be prioritized for safety improvements.
 Cities should invest in proven strategies in smart, equitable ways, such as safe street design and speed management efforts, especially to protect the most vulnerable on the road.

-Many cities are overlaying their High Injury Networks with equity priorities sometimes called Communities of Concern.
+Many cities are overlaying their High Injury Networks with equity priority-areas, sometimes called Communities of Concern.
 This allows them to identify and communicate funding priorities to multiple city departments and the general public.
-Maps from Portland and Denver below provide examples.
+Maps from Portland, OR and Denver, CO below provide examples.

 Engage the Community

 While data is important, it does not tell the full story on its own.
 Assessing which needs are greatest requires data combined with a robust community engagement process.
-If done well, both the city and the community will learn new information, and community members will be empowered to continue participating in Vision Zero.
+If done well, both the city staff and community members will learn new information and be empowered to continue supporting safety improvements.

-This is particularly important because some communities have been systematically marginalized and under-resourced, and some may be less likely to report traffic crashes.
-In addition, some locations may feel so dangerous and unwelcoming that people avoid walking or biking there, which means these locations are not elevated as problem spots with high injuries, yet are still unsafe.
+Centering Community in the Public Engagement Process is critical.
+Some communities have been systematically marginalized and under-resourced, and some may be less likely to report traffic crashes.
+Some locations may feel so dangerous and unwelcoming that people avoid walking or biking there, which means these locations are not recognized as problem spots based on data, yet are still unsafe, based on experience.

 How can engaging the community be done successfully?
-Part of the answer includes collaborating with community groups that are genuinely engaged in the neighborhoods, who have strong connections with and respect of locals, and who can help share the hopes and fears of long-time residents.
-And, it is important to understand that this is work, and work comes with a price tag.
+We must, from the start, collaborate with community groups that are genuinely engaged in the neighborhoods, who have strong connections with and respect of locals, and who can help share the hopes and fears of long-time residents.
+This is work, and work comes with a price tag.
 Cities should be ready to compensate the efforts of hard-working community groups sharing their time and expertise to help advance Vision Zero.
+Our blog – Building Capacity & Empowering People with Funding – describes examples in Washington, D.C., Los Angeles, and San Francisco.

 - Vision Zero Equity Strategies for Practitioners